House Of The Dragon Season 2 Recap: What To Remember Before Season 3

 That is where Alicent’s tragedy sharpens.
 She chooses peace too late, and even that choice may be impossible to fulfill because Aegon has already escaped with Larys, Aemond is still in power, and the war machine is already moving.
 Alicent wants air, distance, anonymity, and maybe even some kind of life beyond the Red Keep, but she helped build a system that does not let people simply walk away when they finally understand what they helped create.

-6. Daemon Bent The Knee After Harrenhal Broke His Crown Fantasy
+6. Daemon Bends The Knee After Harrenhal Breaks His Crown Fantasy

 Daemon spends most of Season 2 trapped in Harrenhal’s haunted therapy program from hell.
 He sees visions, confronts old wounds, relives guilt, ambition, resentment, desire, and the part of himself that still cannot separate love from power.
 Harrenhal forces him to sit with the question he has been avoiding for most of his life: does he actually want the crown, or does he just want to matter?